chiemela/EventManagementSystem/Figures and Tables.md

 Figure 67a, Try to pay when there is no sufficient balance in user PayPal account.
 Figure 67b, Try to pay when there is no sufficient balance in user PayPal account.
 Figure 67c, Try to pay when there is no sufficient balance in user PayPal account.
+Figure 68a, Try to refund user their balance from PayPal.
+Figure 68b, Try to refund user their balance from PayPal.
+Figure 68c, Try to refund user their balance from PayPal.
+Figure 68d, Try to refund user their balance from PayPal.
+Figure 68e, Try to refund user their balance from PayPal.
+Figure 68f, Try to refund user their balance from PayPal.
+Figure 68g, Try to refund user their balance from PayPal.
+Figure 68h, Try to refund user their balance from PayPal.
+Figure 68i, Try to refund user their balance from PayPal.
+Figure 68j, Try to refund user their balance from PayPal.
+Figure 69a, Try to save meal without “Name” property.
+Figure 69b, Try to save meal without “Name” property.
+Figure 70, Try to save meal without “Cost” property.
+Figure 71a, Try to save meal image file with a .pdf file extension.
+Figure 71b, Try to save meal image file with a .pdf file extension.
+Figure 72a, Try to save meal image file with .jpg or .jpeg or .png file extension with a file size that is more than 2MB.
+Figure 72b, Try to save meal image file with .jpg or .jpeg or .png file extension with a file size that is more than 2MB.
+Figure 73a, Try to save meal with correct required properties.
+Figure 73b, Try to save meal with correct required properties.
+Figure 74a, Try to update meal to become unavailable.
+Figure 74b, Try to update meal to become unavailable.
+Figure 74c, Try to update meal to become unavailable.
+Figure 74d, Try to update meal to become unavailable.
+Figure 75a, Try to delete meal.
+Figure 75b, Try to delete meal.
+Figure 75c, Try to delete meal.
+Figure 76, Try to view daily report when the time is 4:59pm.
+Figure 77a, Try to view daily report when the time is greater than 5pm.
+Figure 77b, Try to view daily report when the time is greater than 5pm.
+Figure 78a, Try to convert daily report into a PDF file.
+Figure 78b, Try to convert daily report into a PDF file.
+Figure 78c, Try to convert daily report into a PDF file.
+Figure 79, To get the percentage decision coverage.
+Figure 80, Adding item to cart and getting all items from cart.
+Figure 81, Check if image file meets all requirements before saving.
+Figure 82, Get all booking date and putting them into array.